irinapovolotskaya/fuel-plugin-cisco-aci/doc/fuel-plugin-cisco-aci.rst

     admin_password="$admin_password"
     admin_tenant_name="$admin_tenant"

-Where **$admin_username**, **$admin_password** and **$admin_tenant** point to cloud administrator credentials.
+Where **$admin_username**, **$admin_password** and **$admin_tenant** point to the cloud administrator credentials.

 User Story 2: GBP module and Mapping driver
 -------------------------------------------------------------

-This case will provide availability to configure Neutron for using Cisco SDN solution based on Cisco group based policy packages.
+This case will provide availability to configure Neutron for using Cisco SDN solution that is targeted at Cisco group-based policy packages.
-This list describes what software and configuration should be added to corresponding hosts to support User Story 2.
+This list describes what software and configuration should be added to the corresponding hosts to support User Story 2.

-* All controllers will have these configurations in *<neutron.conf>*:
+* All controllers will have these configurations in *neutron.conf* file:

   ::